JAlcocerT/JAlcocerT/content/blog/selfhost-0925.md

 Ive been tinkering with [MicroControllers](https://jalcocert.github.io/JAlcocerT/microcontrollers-setup-101/) and [MQTT protocol](https://jalcocert.github.io/JAlcocerT/messaging-protocols/).

-Microcontrollers like the esp32 and some creativity can get you even a ebook reader: https://www.youtube.com/watch?v=wU0DC1wi3qo
+Microcontrollers like the esp32 and some creativity can get you even a ebook reader as per [this video](https://www.youtube.com/watch?v=wU0DC1wi3qo)

 * **HA** https://www.home-assistant.io/docs/automation/